Department of Linguistics

 February 26 - March 1, 2015: Fourth International Conference on Language Documentation and Conservation, Honolulu

 - Handbook of Language Emergence. (co-edited with Brian MacWhinney).
-Boston: Wiley. to appear in 2014
+Boston: Wiley.
+2015

 - Syntactic Carpentry: An Emergentist Approach to Syntax.
 Mahwah, N.J.: Erlbaum, 2005.